Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Shortcodes: Update the Ustream shortcode to use the HTML5 player for a better experience on all browsers.
+* Sitemaps: Added thumbnails to video sitemaps to improve compatability with by Google Search Console.
+Props Adam Heckler!

 **Bug fixes**